AkashFiji/RockPaperScissors-RMI/README.md

 ## Overview

 This project is a multiplayer Rock-Paper-Scissors game that allows clients to connect and play against each other.
 The server is managed by an admin, and the game requires two clients to start.
-The project uses a MySQL database and external JAR files for dependencies (refer to 'jar_file' to resolve issues).
+The project uses a MySQL database and external JAR files for dependencies.

 ## How to Set Up and Run the Project